Mercure.rocksSponsored by Les-Tilleuls.coop

 • Apache Pulsar

-We can help you to decide which synchronization mechanism will be the best suited for your needs, and help you to install and configure it on your infrastructure.
+We can help you decide which synchronization mechanism is best suited for your needs, and assist you in installing and configuring it on your infrastructure.

-The HA version is provided as binaries and as a Docker image.
-We also maintain a Helm chart allowing to install it on any Kubernetes cluster.
+The Mercure.rocks Enterprise Hub is provided as binaries and as a Docker image.
+We also maintain a Helm chart that allows for installation on any Kubernetes cluster.

 For more details (and a benchmark), read the case studies section.